siddharthroy12/Portfolio-website/content/blogs/build-a-free-blog-with-next-js-and-netlify-cms.md

 There you go you have made a Next.js powered Markdown blog, backed with a free CMS.
 If you did everything correctly you will see an admin panel upon visiting `/admin` page.

 ![Admin panel screenshot](https://i.imgur.com/uTnmMoL.png)

+Whenever you update or create a blog Netlify CMS will push the change to Github and Netlify will re-built your site.

+If you got stuck [here](https://next-blog-tutorial.netlify.app/) is the link to the repo.